 To say “The Exorcist” hits home would be a grand understatement.
 Its intimation of a spiritual void–an ancient chaos lurking right below modernity’s chirpy, glib surfaces–extends beyond the confines of the screen.
 There are the nine people who died during the making of the film, as well as the mysterious fire delaying production for six weeks.
 Upon the film’s Christmas release, viewers suffered seizures, violently threw up in aisles, reported mental disturbances.
 With its blood-soaked sexual and linguistic profanity, the R rather than X rating (which would prevented a widespread audience), also seems a dark miracle.

 As much I like to focus on love and light, I’ve come to believe in possession, at least to the degree that darkness can subsume empty spaces.
 Nature abhors a vacuum, and evil — negative energy, in new-age parlance — has a tendency to fill narcissistic voids and neglected souls.
-This was true in 1973, when the nation was in the throes of an immoral war and under immoral leadership, and it applies today, with our current administration preying on Americans’ worst impulses and our environment and economy in tatters.
-Humanity always will need exorcisms, whether via witch doctors or films that shatter our unearned complacency.
+This was true in 1973, when the nation was under immoral leadership (there’s a reason the film is set in D.C.), and it applies today, with our current administration preying on Americans’ worst impulses and our environment and economy in tatters.
+Humanity always will need exorcists, be they witch doctors or films that shatter our unearned complacency.
 That’s why “The Exorcist” haunts us still.

 This was originally published at Signature.